Alwaki/fsdv_training/README.md

 2. Matplotlib

-To install Numpy for python (on Ubuntu), simply use `sudo apt install python-numpy`
+To install Numpy for python (on Ubuntu), simply use

+`sudo apt install python-numpy`

-To also install Matplotlib (also for Ubuntu), use `sudo apt-get build-dep python-matplotlib`
+To install Matplotlib (also for Ubuntu), use

+`sudo apt-get build-dep python-matplotlib`

 To subsequently run the scripts, navigate to where they are located.
 Then in the terminal write \<python animate.py\>.